-2018 AGM is at 18:30 on 28th August.
+2018 AGM was held on 28th August.
+Table money and subscriptions remain the same.
 Please ensure at least one of a partnership arrives ten minutes before the start of a session so that we can set the movement up.
 If you do have to park in the road please do not block any driveways.

 See the lessons page for local teachers.

 You can see a copy of the current Constitution without logging in to the Members' pages by clicking here.